cupcake-recipes.com

 Preparation Steps

-• In a large bowl, whisk together the gluten-free flour and salt.
+• In a large bowl, whisk together the gluten-free flour and salt until well combined.

-• Cut in the shortening and butter using a pastry blender or your fingers until the mixture resembles coarse crumbs.
+• Add the cold, cubed butter to the flour mixture.
+Use a pastry blender or your fingers to cut the butter into the flour until it resembles coarse crumbs.

 Notes